 Dropping pounds can be especially rigorous (not to mention lonely) if you're doing it solo.
 When it comes to beating the scale, there's strength in numbers.
-One 2003 study published in JAMA found that Weight Watchers participants shed triple the pounds of subjects who dieted on their own.
+One April 2003 study in JAMA found that Weight Watchers participants shed triple the pounds of people who dieted on their own.

-Another 2016 review of weight loss studies in Patient Preference and Adherence showed that supervised weight-loss programs were more effective than self-help strategies.
+Another August 2016 review of weight-loss studies in Patient Preference and Adherence showed that supervised weight-loss programs were more effective than self-help strategies.
 Plus, people were more likely to maintain weight loss if they participated with friends or family.